 The History of Polk Promise

-The half-cent sales surtax tax was approved by the voters on May 13, 2003.
+In 2003, the voters of Polk County approved a half-cent sales tax to address critical building and capacity needs of the Polk County Public Schools.
 This increased the county sales tax from 6% to 6.5%, and only applies to the first $5000.00 of the price of a taxable purchase.
-Approved for 15 years, the collected tax was designated toward the following needs:
+Approved for 15 years, the collected tax was designated toward ongoing improvements, including additional schools and classrooms to accommodate population growth, modernization of older schools, the replacement of portables with permanent structures, maintenance of all facilities, repairs and enhancements to the buildings and systems, upgrades in technology, and increased student safety.

 Did you know...?